The 2023 Women in Agile Scholarship Purpose

 Application and Review Process

-Applications are only accepted within the open period in 2023. until allocated scholarship funds have been expended.
-There will be no appeals for entire scholarship process.
+Applications are only accepted within the open period in 2023, until allocated scholarship funds have been expended.
+There will be no appeals for the entire scholarship process.

 The scholarship program is a competitive and transparent scholarship allocation process, wherein submissions are not judged solely on their merit, but against all applications.
 Awards are the result of a thorough review process that seeks to maximize community impact within available allocated funds.